-ing Outcomes.
-To achieve this unit ner must be able to: nstrates a learner can: Understand the issues associated with nutrition and health coach practices.
-Critically evaluate current issues relating to a range of nutritional topics.
+Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1. associated with nutrition and health 1.1 Critically evaluate current issues relating to a range of nutritional topics.
 Analyse solutions to contemporary problems relating to nutrition and health coach practice and their impact on instructional design practice and/or research.
-Create a nutritional assessment plan appropriate for a chosen client.
+2. Create a nutritional assessment plan appropriate for a chosen client.
 2.1 Evaluate common theories and factors relating to the wellbeing of a client in relation to nutrition.
-2.2 Create a nutritional plan for a chosen client to include, foods to avoid, sample menus and ideal eating behaviours.
-3. Understand popular media information related to human Analyse information presented in the media relating to nutrition and eating behaviour nutrition and eating behaviour.
-3.2 Evaluate and discuss a variety of media claims relating to improving health 3.3 Analyse common perceptions of clients in relation to media claims about nutrition, eating behaviour and health.
-Understand the causal factors of and approaches to addressing Analyse factors affecting nutrition and dietary challenges in contemporary societies. significant nutrition and dietary challenges in contemporary societies.
-Evaluate current initiatives to resolve poor nutritional behaviour in contemporary societies.
+Create a nutritional plan for a chosen client to include foods to avoid, sample menus and ideal eating behaviours.
+3. Connect popular media information to human nutrition and eating behaviour.
+3.1 3.2 Analyse information presented in the media relating to nutrition and eating behaviour Evaluate and discuss a variety of media claims relating to improving health 3.3 Analyse common perceptions of clients in relation to media claims about nutrition, eating behaviour and health.

+4. Identify the causal factors of and 4.1 Analyse factors affecting nutrition and dietary approaches to addressing significant challenges in contemporary societies. nutrition and dietary challenges in 4.2 Evaluate current initiatives to resolve poor nutritional contemporary societies. behaviour in contemporary societies.